 \subsection{Derivation of Proposition~\ref{Aggregation strategy}}

-In this section, we present the derivation of the maximum entropy distribution for the aggregation strategy of FedEBA+.
+In this section, we derive the maximum entropy distribution for the aggregation strategy employed in FedEBA+.

-One may wonder why we propose an exponential formula treatment of loss function $p_i \propto e^{F_i(x)/\tau}$ instead of formulating the aggregation probability as something else, say, $p_i \propto F_i(x)$.
-In one word, because our aggregation strategy is the maximum entropy distribution.
+The choice of an exponential formula treatment for the loss function, represented as $p_i \propto e^{F_i(x)/\tau}$, is motivated by our adherence to a maximum entropy distribution.
+This approach is favored over alternatives such as $p_i \propto F_i(x)$ because our aggregation strategy is designed to achieve maximum entropy.

-Being a maximum entropy means minimizing the amount of prior information built to the distribution and guarantee that the selected probability distribution is devoid of subjective influences, thereby eradicating any inherent bias~\citep{bian2021energy,sampat2019fairness}.
-Meanwhile, many physical systems tend to move towards maximal entropy configurations over time~\citep{jaynes1957information}.
+Maximizing entropy minimizes the incorporation of prior information into the distribution, ensuring that the selected probability distribution is free from subjective influences and biases~\citep{bian2021energy,sampat2019fairness}.
+Simultaneously, this aligns with the tendency of many physical systems to evolve towards configurations with maximal entropy over time~\citep{jaynes1957information}.

-In the following we will give a derivation to show that $p_i\propto e^{F_i(x)/\tau} $ is indeed the maximum entropy distribution for FL.
-The derivation bellow is closely following \citep{jaynes1957information} for statistical mechanics.
-Suppose the loss function of the user corresponding to the aggregation probability $p_i$ is $F_i(x)$.
-We would like to maximize the entropy $\mathbb{H}(p)=-\sum_{i=1}^mp_i\log p_i$, subject to FL constrains that $\sum_{i=1}^mp_i=1$,$p_i\geq 0$, $\sum_i p_if_i(x) =\tilde{f}(x)$, which means we constrain the average performance to be a constant, such as ideal global model performance or the ideal most fair average performance, independent of $p_i$.
+In the following we will give a derivation to show that $p_i\propto e^{F_i(x_i)/\tau} $ is indeed the maximum entropy distribution for FL.
+The derivation below is closely following \citep{jaynes1957information} for statistical mechanics.
+Suppose the loss function of the user corresponding to the aggregation probability $p_i$ is $F_i(x_i)$.
+We would like to maximize the entropy $\mathbb{H}(p_i)=-\sum_{i=1}^mp_i\log p_i$, subject to FL constrains that $\sum_{i=1}^mp_i=1$,$p_i\geq 0$, $\sum_i p_iF_i(x_i) =\tilde{f}(x)$, which means we constrain the {reweighted clients' performance to be close to ideal model's performance}, such as ideal global model performance or the ideal fair performance.

 \begin{proof}